Services in Calgary

 For those who are new to depression counselling, may have spent limited time self-developing and reflecting, are experiencing more severe issues, and/or have multiple challenges they are dealing with, anxiety counselling may be a longer, more intensive process.

 For all individuals, sessions are recommended every 1-3 weeks initially depending on where you are at.
 There is always lots to learn about you at the beginning of the counselling process and, the more we know, the better able we can support you in helping yourself.
 After a few sessions at this frequency, it may be appropriate to expand the time frame to sessions every 2-6 weeks.
-This will be collaboratively decided between you and your psychologist, Paige Abbott.
+This will be collaboratively decided between you and your therapist.
 Sessions are offered in person and using Technology Assisted Counselling depending on need and preference.
+Our clinicians serve a variety of ages from 12-Adult and diverse geographical areas, depending on their credentials.
+You can learn more on the About page.

-Paige would prefer to see people over a longer period of time than condense sessions into a short window of time.
+Time frame for therapy will depend on the plan agreed on by you and your clinician.
 Depression counselling is usually most intense for the first 3-6 months, than it may terminate if you would like, or can continue at a check-in pace at 6+ months.
-Life is chronic and mental health issues often are too, so Paige is there to support you, even as issues and treatment focus change.
+Life is chronic and mental health issues often are too, so we are there to support you, even as issues and treatment focus change.
 If specific issues are not remediating or shifting, alternative recommendations and referrals can be provided.
-From Paige’s perspective, the door is always open so even if you leave counselling for a period of time, you are always welcome back.
+From our perspective, the door is always open so even if you leave counselling for a period of time, you are always welcome back and you are welcome to see other therapists on the team at any time.

 The initial 1-2 sessions will involve gathering as much background information as possible about you, including: Strengths, available coping network and tools, and challenges.
 Information is gathered to know about all parts of you, not just your relationship with mental health.
 Depression counselling is about much more than just your symptoms and will involve exploration and development of relationships, self-care, communication, boundaries, and more.

-Paige Abbott has been trained in Cognitive-Behavioural Therapy as well as Acceptance and Commitment Therapy (ACT) and also incorporates elements of solution-focused therapy and motivational interviewing.
 Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any suggestions provided in past appointments to get an idea of progress as well as roadblocks that are coming up, followed by more in-depth exploration of challenges, patterns, and coping.
-Sessions are active and engaged as Paige likes to ask lots of questions and provide reflections, challenges, and psychoeducation along the way.
+Sessions are active and engaged as our therapists like to ask lots of questions and provide reflections, challenges, and psychoeducation along the way.
 At any point if the therapeutic approach or goals need to be changed, please speak up and this will be processed.
 Sessions come from a non-judgmental, compassionate, empathetic place.
 We are here to support you in doing different and being different.

-Sessions are offered in person in Calgary, Alberta or by using Technology Assisted Counselling which can consist of phone or video sessions depending on need and preference.
-Cost is $200/session.
-Sessions are available to anyone who is in the province of Alberta at the time of appointment as this is Paige Abbott’s jurisdiction of licensure.
-Payment options include cash, credit card, e-transfer, and direct billing with a number of different insurance carriers.
+Sessions are offered in person in Calgary, Alberta or by using Technology Assisted Counselling which may be available across Canada, depending on your clinician’s credentials.
+This can consist of phone or video sessions depending on need and preference.
+Information about fees is available here.
+Payment options include cash, credit card, debit, e-transfer, and direct billing with a number of different insurance carriers.

 For loved ones